Sri Lanka court allows candidate to keep citizenship

 Sri Lankan law doesn’t permit dual citizens or non-citizens to hold office.

-Gotabaya, who says he renounced his dual U.S citizenship to contest the election, could have faced statelessness had the court suspended his citizenship.
+Gotabaya, who says he renounced his dual U.S citizenship to contest the election, could have faced statelessness had the court withdrawn his Sri Lankan citizenship.

+The court decision gave a boost to Gotabaya’s election campaign.
+Supporters lit firecrackers and danced in the streets to celebrate the victory.

 Gotabaya returned from the U.S. in 2005 to help his brother’s presidential campaign.
 He was appointed defense secretary after his brother’s victory and played a key role in bringing a bloody end to the government’s 25-year civil war against ethnic Tamil rebels in 2009.